deitrashafira/datapath-bootcamp-projects/README.md

-# datapath-bootcamp-projects
+# DataPath Bootcamp Projects
-Projects within are the result of what I've learnt along with completing the DataPath Bootcamp as a mentee.
+Some done projects will be uploaded here soon.